MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso-deployment-eocustomers.md

 Please refer to your MDM provider’s documentation for information on support and provisioning Platform SSO for macOS.

-## Enable SSO for Applications that don’t use MSAL
+## Enable SSO for Applications that don’t use Microsoft Authentication Library (MSAL)

 See [Enable SSO for apps that don’t use MSAL](../../identity-platform/apple-sso-plugin#enable-sso-for-apps-that-dont-use-msal).